MULEDASTAGIRIREDDY/cmoscourse/README.md

-Three noise bump cases — what determines circuit behaviour •Bump < NML (or < NMH): stays in valid zone → circuit works correctly •Bump enters Undefined Region: unpredictable output → marginal and unreliable •Bump crosses VIH (or VIL): full logic error → circuit fails
+Three noise bump cases — what determines circuit behaviour •Bump < NML (or < NMH): stays in valid zone → circuit works correctly •Bump enters Undefined Region: unpredictable output → marginal and unreliable

 ............................................................................
-LECTURE 39
+# 4.4

 Noise margin variation with respect to PMOS width Static behavior Evaluation : CMOS inverter Robustness
 2. Noise Margin, NMH and NML

-Experiment Setup
+Setup

 <img width="700" height="313" alt="image" src="https://github.com/user-attachments/assets/9cfed354-0347-4944-a57f-802e6284e1be" />

-From above picture we can observe the experiment setup.
+The purpose of this experiment is how Noise Mrgon changes with change in size of NMOS with respect to PMOS.

-There is a table on the left side with two columns:
+From above picture we can observe the experiment setup. table on the left side with two columns:
 •Wp/Lp: PMOS width to length ratio (kept same Wp/Lp in all cases) •x.Wn/Ln: NMOS width multiplied by x (this is the PMOS width relative to NMOS)